-You can view the requirements for the BS in Environmental Studies here .
+You can view the requirements for the BA in Environmental Studies here .
 Note that many of the geology classes are offered only once a year.
 Keep this in mind as you plan out your semester-by-semester schedule for your remaining years at Pitt.

 When Can You Sign Up for Classes?

 Everyone is assigned a date and time after which you can sign you up for classes.
 This time is based on the number of credits you’ve got.
 To find out this time, go to my.pitt.edu, click on ‘Student Center Login’, then ‘Self Service’, and then (under Enrollment) ‘Enrollment Dates’.

 Available Gen. Eds. and Full Course Descriptions

 The Arts and Sciences Course Descriptions webpage includes lists of classes that fulfill each Gen. Ed. for a given semester, plus course descriptions for all classes that are more detailed than the generalized all-caps descriptions found with the standard class searches.

 To find open classes go to my.pitt.edu, click on PeopleSoft, Self-Service, and finally Class Search.
 Here is a direct link to the Class Search function.
 Note: You can see all possible sections of whatever you are searching for if you deselect the “Show Open Classes” box.

 Double Majors / Dual Degrees